wesovilabs/orion/docs/_spec/features/args.md

 ### arg

-It is used to define an input variable.
-It's declared as `arg <var>`, where var is the name of the variable.
+It is used to define an input argument.
+It's declared as `arg <name>`, where name is the name of the argument.

 **Example**